-This puts them at greater risk of more severe illness in comparison to most younger people.
+- this puts them at greater risk of more severe illness in comparison to most younger people

 Service providers can contact the local HPT if they need further advice.

-Staff shortages can quickly become an issue during an outbreak due to the size and nature of some SCRC services.
+Staff shortages can quickly become an issue during an outbreak due to the size and nature of some services.

-Staff should complete their resilience planning in advance for this eventuality.
+Management teams should complete their resilience planning in advance for this eventuality.